semgrep/semgrep-docs/docs/deepsemgrep.md

     ```sh
     semgrep install-deep-semgrep
     ```
-6. To test DeepSemgrep, use the following command:
+6. To test DeepSemgrep, use the following command with your own rules:
     ```sh
     semgrep --deep --config=myrule.yaml
     ```